raramer/Compensable/README.md

 2. Execute the steps of your workflow in the context of the compensator.

-   * Upon successful completion of a step's execution, its defined compensation is added to an internal stack.
+   * Upon successful completion of a step's execution, its defined compensation is added to the top of an internal stack.
+If a *compensateAtTag* is specified the compensation will be inserted at the position of the tag.
+See **Tags** for more details.

    * If an exception is thrown in any *execution*, *test*, or *items* enumeration, then the compensations in the stack are called in reverse order and the original exception is re-thrown.
-See "**Tags**" below for specifying a different order.

-   * If an exception is thrown when calling a compensation, then a `CompensationException` is thrown that contains `WhileExecuting` and `WhileCompensating` properties and whose inner exception is also the original WhileExecuting exception.
-See "**CompensateAsync**" below for its alternate behavior.
+   * If an exception is thrown when calling a compensation, then a `CompensationException` is thrown that contains **WhileExecuting** and **WhileCompensating** properties and whose inner exception is also the original WhileExecuting exception.
+See **CompensateAsync** for its alternate behavior.

    _Overloads are available for calling async and non-async target methods, non-method tests, and steps that do not require compensation._

-   * `DoAsync` - executes a step that does not return a result.
+   * **DoAsync** - executes a step that does not return a result.

      ```csharp
      await compensator.DoAsync(